 Conclusion

-It is clear that an epistemological transformation took place over the two decades between Eureka Springs’s foundation and the turn of the century.
+It is clear from the changing claims about its therapeutic attributes that an epistemological transformation took place over the two decades between Eureka Springs’s foundation and the turn of the century.
 The anecdotal evidence that supported the town’s narrative of salubrity in its first years gave way to the kind of numerical and theoretical underpinnings characteristic of modern scientific and medical standards for determining truth, which were becoming increasingly sophisticated and institutionalized as the twentieth century approached.
-What did not change during the roughly twenty-five years this study was the repeated assertion that something about the location of Eureka Springs was particularly and profoundly healthful, a solution to the ongoing crisis in therapeutics.
-The transformation in how that healthfulness was understood prove that the concept itself was constantly being renegotiated, and the processes that guided the course of its change indicate that wellness and what was understood as a viable means of achieving it was manufactured collectively.
+What did not change during the roughly twenty-five years covered by this study was the repeated assertion that something about the location of Eureka Springs was particularly and profoundly healthful, a solution to the ongoing crisis in therapeutics.
+The transformation in how that healthfulness was understood proves that the concept itself was constantly being renegotiated, and the processes that guided the course of its change indicate that wellness and what was understood as a viable means of achieving it was manufactured collectively.
 Groups of people informed and sometimes governed by their respective discourses contributed to the conversation in various ways, and where they met, knowledge and meaning were created.

 I have shown that this knowledge was not created by a class of educated, intellectual elites to be passed down to an uncritical audience and that the contributions of vernacular participants were not only extant but an important and authoritative component of the discussion.
 I also have added to the already existing conversation concerning the complicated relationship between medicine and science, supplying more evidence from an understudied area of the ambivalence that characterized their contact and exchange during the late nineteenth century.
 Studies acknowledging the importance of actors outside of medicine and science have had and continue to show great potential in adding nuance and depth to our understanding of the way that the two have interacted in the past.
 Through a microhistorical approach to the study of Eureka Springs, Arkansas, a town that sprung up during a pivotal moment in the history of scientific medicine and therapeutics, I have shown the way that meanings of health were co-constructed and contingent upon the myriad discourses, that of laypeople included, that built them.